- Python Basics

 Here is its sample output:

-As you can see, the mark 87 appears two times in the same set, therefore one 87 gets removed automatically.
+As you can see, the mark 87 appears twice in the same set; therefore, one 87 gets removed automatically.

 places = ["NewYork", "California", "NewYork", "Los Angles", "California"] unique_places = set(places) print("\nUnique Places are:", unique_places)